 Fee Paying Programmes Calendar

 Academies include the Swimming, Football, Basketball, Volleyball, and Dance Academies.
 Students wishing to try out for one of HeadStart’s academies will be able to do so in the first week of term 1.
-Students will be notified by Friday if they have been accepted, and can begin the following Monday.
+Students will be notified by the following Friday if they have been accepted, and can begin the Monday following.

 Student Oversight & Pick Up Procedures